A Simple Hierarchical Pooling Data Structure for Loop Closure: Evaluation

-The baseline remains search using an inverted index system.
-Our algorithm is facilitated by a three-layer data structure with original histograms at the bottom layer.
+The baseline remains to search using an inverted index system.
+We use a three-layer hierarchy with the original histograms at the bottom layer.
 At the second layer, histograms belonging to the same object/scene are pooled (pooling based on prior information available about the data and problem space).
-At the top layer, we compare two different strategies to build the hierarchy: random grouping and greedy affinity grouping.
-Random grouping: we randomly group every $N$ histograms from the second layer.
-Greedy affinity grouping: we greedily group every $N$ histograms based on their nearest neighbors in affinity (which is the histogram intersection score).
+At the top layer, we compare two different strategies to build the hierarchy: Random grouping and greedy affinity grouping.
+Random grouping: We randomly group every $N$ histograms from the second layer.
+Greedy affinity grouping: We greedily group every $N$ histograms based on their nearest neighbors in affinity (which is the histogram intersection score).
 In each setup, we also compare the different choices of pooling operators.
-Table~\ref{tab-ukbench} and Table~\ref{tab-holiday} show results on the {\em ukbench} and {\em Holidays} datasets with $N=16$, more experiment results with different hierarchical structures can be found in Supplemental Material.
+Tab.~\ref{tab-ukbench} and Tab.~\ref{tab-holiday} show results on the {\em ukbench} and {\em INRIA Holidays} datasets with $N=16$.

-The search strategy we use in image retrieval is a slightly different from what we use in loop closure.
-Unlike the hierarchical test in loop closure which we search down those nodes which score higher than the threshold, in image retrieval tasks, we completely discard the threshold and only search down those nodes which have top 10 highest scores.
-Thus even for sum/max-poolings, the precision-recall behavior should be different from the baseline.
-All hierarchical approaches, regardless of pooling operation, are faster than the baseline.
+In these image retrieval tasks, we {\it completely discard the threshold and only search down those nodes which have top 10 highest scores}.
+Thus even for sum/max-pooling, the precision-recall behavior should be different from the baseline.
+All hierarchical approaches, regardless of pooling operation and grouping scheme, are faster than the baseline.
+The observation that speedup is available even for the random grouping scheme shows that the speedup does not just hinge on grouping similar images, though grouping similar images can boost the speedup further as we have shown in previous experiments on the driving data.
 We also notice improved score/mAP in these two experiments, likely due to the grouping of histograms of the same object/scene at the second layer of our hierarchy and the top-4 scoring mechanism imposed by the benchmark.